 In her obituary, Fox is described as a southern belle with a distinguishable belly laugh; a woman who could survive on the toughest of mountains.
 She was a native of North Carolina but spent much of her adult life in Colorado, having served as a high altitude ski patroller over the past 30 years.

 According to the reports surrounding her death, Charlotte Fox died of head injuries she suffered after falling over a staircase railing.

-Her body was found on the evening that she died by two of her friends, Kim Reynolds and Peter O’Neil.
+Her body was found on the evening on which she died by two of her friends, Kim Reynolds and Peter O’Neil.
 Both had been invited to her home for the Mountainfilm festival taking place that weekend.

 According to the Telluride Daily Planet, Reynolds and O’Neil left the home to attend separate dinners.
 Upon returning, they discovered Fox’s body at the bottom of her staircase, which they described as “steep.”

-The coroner does not believe foul play was at hand.
+The coroner does not believe foul play was involved.

 Fox is remembered by her peers as an excellent climber with a humble attitude.
 Her accomplishments include being the first woman to climb three 8,000ers and the first American woman to summit Gasherbrum II.
 In her last expedition this May, she climbed Baruntse.